 Are you scared of being called, or have you ever been called a ‘Difficult Woman?’

-In this 8-week online course**, we embrace the term.
+In this two hour exploratory session, we embrace the term.
 Using a combination of discussion, personal reflection, improv games and exercises, we will build a Difficult Woman toolkit to help us practice:

 - Expressing our views